darioriverat/cloud-messaging-cli/examples/bigquery/README.md

 # BigQuery Schema Examples

-This folder contains BigQuery-specific example files for use with the BigQuery CLI tools.
+This folder contains BigQuery-specific example files for use with the GCP CLI Toolkit.

 ## Schema Examples